ferbruml/event-platform/README.md

 # Event Platform

-This project was made in Ignite Lab week powered by [Rocketseat](https://www.rocketseat.com.br/).
+This project was developed in Ignite Lab week powered by [Rocketseat](https://www.rocketseat.com.br/).